ColinBurner/SVG-logo-generator/README.md

 Repository for a CLI SVG logo generator

 ## Description
 This is a command line SVG logo generator.
-When used properly, following the command line prompts you can select your 3 characters, shape and colors for both the text and the shape itself to create a logo in SVG format.
+When used properly, following the command line prompts you can select up to 3 characters, a shape and colors for both the text and the shape itself to create a logo in SVG format.
+When finished filling out the prompts a message appears saying "generated logo.svg" and your logo.svg is created and accessible.
+If you open the file you will see your generated logo in a 300x200px format!

 ## Table of Contents